neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 For longer rides, or rides with leg-bikers, I can drop to boost level 1, where it's effectively just compensating for the extra weight of the motor+battery (maybe a bit more), and I get 90mi (or 135 with the range extender, presumably; I haven't tested that yet!).

 #### Pros <a id="creo-pros"></a>
-- it's a dream to ride: fast, fun, efficient, long range, and feels like a really nice road-bike
+- It's a dream to ride: fast, fun, efficient, long range, and feels like a really nice road-bike.
-- you can work as much as you want on it; there are even professional cyclists starting to use it for training
+- You can work as much as you want on it; there are even professional cyclists starting to use it for training.
+- Lightweight for an ebike (28lbs):
+  - More like 35lbs with the baggage I always keep on it (tubes/pump in handlebar roll bag, misc junk in handlebar "snack bags").
-- lightweight for an ebike (28lbs, often 35 when I've fully loaded it); not exactly "throw over shoulder" light, but a big difference from other ebikes that are 2x that weight or more (electric citibikes are 75lbs!)
+  - Not exactly "throw over your shoulder" light, but a big difference from other ebikes that are 2x that weight or more (electric citibikes are 75lbs!).
-- smaller frame battery combined with "range extender" extra battery means it's easy to shed a few lbs of battery weight if you know you won't need it (as opposed to other ebikes that have a large/heavier battery as the default option)
+- Smaller frame battery combined with "range extender" extra battery means it's easy to shed a few lbs of battery weight if you know you won't need it (as opposed to other ebikes that have a large/heavier battery as the default option)

 #### Cons <a id="creo-cons"></a>
 - Cost ($7k): obviously this is way out of bounds for most people.
 I was one of those people, but once I found myself a couple ebikes in, having done a lot of research + demos, gotten very excited about the space (and exploring where the limits were and what was possible), and made peace with a significant ebike budget (embracing ebikes as a substitute for a car), I was drawn to it.
 - No integrated lights, difficult to add bags / carrying capacity, difficult/uncommon to add fenders: it is meant to be an elite racing bike, and added accessories/weight is pooh-pooh'd by bike shops and experts.
-Nevertheless, I wanted a lightweight+fast ebike for transportation, so [I have doggedly explored "bikepacking" setups on the Creo](#creo-gallery)
+Nevertheless, I wanted a lightweight+fast ebike for transportation, so [I have made some "bikepacking" configurations work](#creo-bikepacking).

 #### Gallery <a id="creo-gallery"></a>

+<a id="creo-bikepacking"></a>
 Loaded up for a bike-train-bike-boat-bike trip home from my in-laws' in Westchester:
 ![Creo with Revelate 16L spinelock seatpost bag, frame bag, top tube "magtank", handlebar roll pouch, 2 snack bags, range extender in water bottle cage, and rear-view mirror](https://user-images.githubusercontent.com/465045/125376177-771dc900-e358-11eb-8584-44962b59b367.png)

 Same trip, at the ferry at 39th St on the west side of Manhattan:
 ![Creo laden with bags, and backpack on the side, at NY Waterway ferry terminal as boat comes in](https://user-images.githubusercontent.com/465045/125376378-d67bd900-e358-11eb-89eb-a3812e17308b.png)

-≈2.5hrs door-to-door (similar to taking a car to Metro North, then subway from Grand Central, and close to what is often close to a 2hr drive), with less than an hour biking:
+≈2.5hrs door-to-door (similar to taking a car to Metro North then subway from Grand Central, and comparable to a 90-120mins drive), with less than an hour biking:
 ![Strava map showing 12mi riding in 45mins on a journey from Bedford to Jersey City, including a Metro North train and NY Waterway ferry](https://user-images.githubusercontent.com/465045/125376720-9e28ca80-e359-11eb-8335-2a5de33b6d87.png)

 <a id="harbor-ring-day"></a>